jdchampion/ChordInnate/README.md

 - [ ] Chord inference based on scale and Roman Numeral
 - [ ] Nashville Numbering system
 - [ ] Support any beat duration
+- [ ] Cadence detection and classification
+- [ ] Support for polymeter
 - [ ] Support for microtones

 ---